Power Purchase Agreements Unlock Powerful Savings for Small Towns

 ReVision Energy, an employee-owned solar company, has completed over 100 PPAs, many of which are structured for municipalities.
 New England is already rich with examples of small towns taking advantage of what the future holds for all of us, and our region holds plenty more solar PPA potential.

 Making an Impact

 The PPA process begins with locating an investment partner who can monetize the federal incentives that towns can’t.
 For this purpose, ReVision has established an Impact Investors fund, composed of a group of third-party investors who want to hasten New England’s transition to renewable energy.

 Impact Investors accept a modest rate of return on their investment to participate in this mission.
 Since Impact Investors are mission-driven, and not purely commercially-motivated, ReVision is able to offer lower PPA rates than the traditional model – delivering the greatest value for towns.

 ReVision then designs, installs, operates and maintains the project for the town and the investor.
 ReVision is an expert solar installer, with over 7,000 residential and commercial projects across Northern New England.
-Solar has other complementary technologies that ReVision installs as well, such as heat pumps and LED lighting.
-LED lighting is a great way for towns to cut costs, since the technology uses far less electricity and lasts many times longer than traditional lighting.
+Solar has other complementary technologies that ReVision installs as well, such as heat pumps and heat pump water heaters.

 Conserving Taxpayer Dollars